rkiel/npm-power-config/README.md

-  -e, --environment <environment>  environment such as dev, test, or prod -f, --flatten                    flatten nested environment -C, --clear <clear>              path(s) to input value(s) to clear and/or set -I, --no-inputs                  fail if inputs are required -h, --help                       output usage information
+  -e, --environment <environment>  environment such as dev, test, or prod -f, --flatten                    flatten nested environment -C, --clear <clear>              path(s) to input value(s) to clear and/or set -U, --no-user-inputs             exit with failure if user input is required -h, --help                       output usage information
 ```